Home > Immigration Procedures > Completing the Forms > General Guidance for Filing

 • Separate voluminous exhibits by plain paper inserts referenced as Exh.
 1, 2, 3, etc., correlated to the petitioner letter.
 Supply an index for voluminous exhibits.

 • Sign all forms in blue ink to eliminate any question whether the signature is an original.
-Although USCIS has made permanent what had been a temporary flexibility in accepting a "reproduced original signature" on documents, including the Form I-129, petitions may still wish to err on the side of caution and use blue ink or some method that conveys visually that the signature is original and not the result of a stamp, auto-pen, or other type of device.
+Although USCIS has made permanent what had been a temporary flexibility in accepting a "reproduced original signature" on documents, including the Form I-129, petitions may still wish to err on the side of caution and use blue ink wherever signatures are required or some method that conveys visually that the signature is original and not the result of a stamp, auto-pen, or other type of device.

 • Mark the outside of the envelope of an initial filing "I-129/O-1B[O-2, etc.]."
 If an extension of stay or change of status is involved, add "w/ES" or "w/COS."